 Solar irrigation without solar panels

 Dutch engineer Gert Jan Bom set his sights on solar irrigation long before off-grid solar became “a thing.”
-The man behind the Volanta community water pump in the 1980s saw the potential for the basics of that same technology to be used in agriculture.
+The man behind the Volanta community water pump in the 1980s saw the potential for the basics of that same technology to be used in agriculture at reasonable costs.
 But to adapt it for farming, he and his colleagues at the Practica Foundation needed an energy source that would minimize the manual labor of treadle pumps while still costing less than diesel fuel.
 Treadles and diesel are the two core irrigation technologies that most small-scale farmers without access to electricity depend on.
 They turned their attention to solar after ruling out other options like hot air and glycerine engines.

 In 2009, however, as Bom and his team were working on an irrigation pump design, photovoltaic solar panels cost four times more than they do today.
 That made them prohibitively expensive to use, particularly in a product meant for people who earn only about $1000 per year.
 The team tried a different path to capturing solar power: a large and unwieldy steam-powered solar design.
 It looked like a large satellite dish attached to a small, flywheel-based pump.
 The design worked (save one explosion that cost Bom his barn), and went for testing in Ethiopia.
 But the challenges with the size and efficiency of the design eventually stalled the development process.

 “Then in March 2014, I took another look at the prices of solar PV panels and found that they had dropped to the point that a steam pump could not really compete on price anymore,” Bom says.
 It only took a couple months to build a new prototype with a PV panel attached to a DC motor and a reciprocal piston pump at achievable costs.
 A new company called Futurepump was formed to take the concept to market, and the SF1 (formerly Sunflower) pump launched in Kenya in July that same year.